 Wood Pallets Can Be Contaminated

 If wood pallets are wet, however, and have reached the fiber saturation point, then contaminants will not be absorbed.
 Additionally, they will be vulnerable to the development of mold.
-Several years ago, one plastic pallet company looking to emphasize the superiority of its product had some wood pallets analyzed at a laboratory and found evidence bacteria, Listeria, and other harmful contaminants.
+Several years ago, one plastic pallet company looking to emphasize the superiority of its product had some wood pallets analyzed at a laboratory and found evidence of bacteria, Listeria, and other harmful contaminants.
 Resulting press releases struck a chord with the media and the public, which has an innate fear of the potential for food contamination.

 There was a barrage of media attention.
 If pallets have not been properly stored, then they are at greater risk of contamination.

 The Issue of Direct Food Contact

 The safety of wood products for direct food contact has long been debated, with proponents of wood pointing out the successful use of wood cutting boards, frozen fruit bar sticks, wooden spoons and more.
 Others argue that because wood is porous, it is more difficult to sanitize.

 Wood pallets work best when they come in contact with secondary packaging, for example, the box that holds the vegetables, rather than direct contact with food.
 When it comes to non-direct food contact applications, food safety auditors are most interested that pallets are clean and dry, as well as of good repair so that product will not be punctured by protruding nail heads or splinters.

 What Does the Food Safety Modernization Act Require for Pallets?

 The Food Safety Modernization Act requires that pallets should not result in the harm of food.
 It does not require pallets of a particular material when used as tertiary packaging, or that they are sanitized for non-direct food contact applications.